PerBothner/atom-domterm/README.md

 an Atom package for the DomTerm terminal emulator

-DomTerm is a terminal emulator/multiplexer with lots of nice features, most notably you can embed graphics/html, and session management is included.
+DomTerm is a terminal emulator/multiplexer with lots of nice features.
+Most notably you can embed graphics/html, and session management is included.
 See http://domterm.org for more about DomTerm.